Tazaf/ionicitude/README.md

 ## `callJavaScript()`
 _This is a just a wrapper around the Wikitude plugin's `callJavaScript` function.
 See [Official Doc](http://www.wikitude.com/external/doc/documentation/latest/phonegap/referencephonegap.html#calljavascript) for more information._

-Allows you to executre a JavaScript statement from the IonicApp into the context of the currently active AR View.
+Allows you to executre a JavaScript statement from the Ionic App into the context of the currently active AR View.

 #### Arguments